Blackish oystercatcher: Description

-The plumage of the blackish oystercatcher is slaty-black with wings and back being rather dark brown.
+The blackish oystercatcher's plumage is slaty-black with wings and back rather dark brown.
 The long bill is blood-red and the legs are white.
 The sexes are similar in appearance.
-The blackish oystercatcher is easily overlooked on a rocky shore.
-Its dark colour blends in with the colour of the rocks on which it walks as it forages, and it does not draw attention to itself.
+The bird is easily overlooked on a rocky shore, its dark colour blending with the rocks on which it walks as it forages, and it does not draw attention to itself.
 Its presence, however, can easily be detected by its loud and distinctive warning calls.
-The song of the blackish oystercatcher, when given in duet, consists of an excited chatter of piping whistles.
+Its song, when given in duet, consists of an excited chatter of piping whistles.
 Calls include notes that sound like "pip" and "peeeeyeeee".

 Distribution and habitat

 The blackish oystercatcher is native to the coasts of Argentina, Chile, the Falkland Islands and Peru, and it is a vagrant to Uruguay.
-The natural habitats of the blackish oystercatcher are rocky shores.
+Its natural habitats are rocky shores.
 It feeds in the intertidal zone on rocky shorelines, in rockpools and on pebble beaches.
 Rarely, it can be found on sandy beaches hunting for mole crabs.